ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 After training the model, the LSTM model achieved the highest performance and maintained __<10ms__ __latency__.
 This makes it suitable for embedded automotive environments.

 ### Background
-Modern vehicles rely on CAN for ECU communication, but CAN lack built-in security since they are not encrypted and authenticated.
-This makes it (CAN) vunerable to attacks such as:
+Modern vehicles rely on CAN for ECU communication, but CAN lacks built-in security since they are not encrypted and authenticated.
+This makes it (CAN) vulnerable to attacks such as:
   - spoofing attacks
   - replay attacks
   - injection attack